Gankare/portfolio/LightBound_Together/README.md

   </tr>
 </table>

+---

 Bridge Puzzle
 The second obstacle is a cooperative bridge puzzle.
 One player has to carry a wooden plank and place it to build a bridge, while the other player holds a light to prevent both from being consumed by the darkness.
 When the bridge is finished, it leads to a pressure plate.
-By standing on it, one player raises another bridge, allowing their partner to jump across the water and progress further into the level.
+By standing on it, one player raises another spinning bridge, allowing their partner to jump across the water and progress further into the level.

+Images of the plank bridge, pressure plate and the spinning bridge:
 <table>
   <tr>
     <td><img src="/LightBound_Together/Images/Bridge.png" width="450" height="250" /></td>